-The bat willow has been cultivated as far north as Argyllshire, but in spite of a high rainfall and mild winter temperature the tree is not suited to a windswept humid coastal climate.
+The bat willow has been cultivated as far north as Argyll, but the tree is not suited to a windswept humid coastal climate.
 Excessive humidity of the atmosphere encourages the growth of lichens on the bark, a condition correlated with retarded growth; also the development of adventitious roots high up on the stem produces defective wood.
-One may say, however, that in most districts places can be found in which the climate will permit of the tree's successful growth.
-Limiting climatic factors occur, but it is often difficult to tell whether adverse conditions in the soil are not acting at the same time.
-From the point of view of cultivation for timber, wind, periodic droughts, and frost are the chief adverse meteorological factors.
-Whether a limiting factor is to be found in the temperature, expressed as mean annual or mean summer temperature, is not known, nor, it is believed, are any data available to determine this.
+The commercial growing of bat willow is probably best confined to areas with a rainfall of thirty-five inches a year or less.
+Higher rainfall than this tends to denote lack of sunshine, and to promote acid soils, whereas willow demands reasonable summer warmth and prefers alkaline conditions.
+From the point of view of cultivation for timber, wind, periodic droughts, and frost are the other adverse meteorological factors.
 South-eastern England, being the region of highest summer temperature and greatest amount of sunshine, is that in which the cricket bat willow succeeds best, other things being equal.
-This may be the reason why the willow-growing area has, up to the present, occupied mainly the basins of the rivers of Essex and the lower Thames, where soil of good quality with abundant subsoil water occurs over wide areas, and a high summer temperature is maintained longer than in most parts of the country.
+This may be the reason why the willow-growing area has, up to the present, occupied mainly the basins of the rivers of Essex and the lower Thames, where soil of good quality with abundant subsoil water occurs over wide areas, and a high summer temperature coupled with a high light intensity is maintained longer than in most parts of the country.